yukoba/nd4j/getstarted.md

 Just check the list of applications installed on your computer for GitHub.

 To use GitHub, first install [git](https://git-scm.herokuapp.com/book/en/v2/Getting-Started-Installing-Git) if you do not have it already.
 Then setup a [Github account](https://github.com/join).
-Download GitHub for [Mac](https://mac.github.com/), [Windows](https://windows.github.com/), etc. Once installed, to clone ND4J or DL4J, enter this command into your terminal (Mac) or Git Shell (Windows):
+Download GitHub for [Mac](https://mac.github.com/), [Windows](https://windows.github.com/), etc. Once installed, clone ND4J or DL4J, enter this command into your terminal (Mac) or Git Shell (Windows):

       git clone https://github.com/SkymindIO/nd4j
       git clone https://github.com/SkymindIO/deeplearning4j